 Disneyworld and Disney Parks Accommodates Dietary Needs

 June 2012 marked the Disney initiative to fight childhood obesity by surpassing the traditional federal government nutrition standards.
 First Lady Michelle Obama has supported their menu standards for reduced intake of calories, saturated fat, sodium and sugar and an increased intake and availability of fruits and vegetables.
-At the same time the "Mickey Check" has been introduced as a concerted effort to guide kids -- with as little nudging as possible -- to make healthful choices.
-Going forward, Mickey's insignia appears next to nutritious items and answers the question: "What would Mickey eat?"
+At the same time, the “Mickey Check” has been introduced as a concerted effort to guide kids — with as little nudging as possible — to make healthful choices.
+Mickey’s insignia appears next to nutritious items and answers the question: “What would Mickey eat?”

 Disney theme parks‘ sit-down restaurants (table-service in Disney parlance) accommodate special dining needs if they fall into the category the park calls “Common Food Allergies.”
 These are defined as: gluten or wheat; shellfish; soy; lactose or dairy; peanuts; tree nuts; fish; eggs; and corn.

 Families will also see no sugar added, low fat, low sodium or vegetarian options at most restaurants, and requests for these types of meals require no advance notice.
 Disney recommends alerting the restaurant to food allergies and intolerances when making a reservation.
 You can also speak to a chef or a manager at the restaurant to request special foods or ask about ingredients.

 I find Disney to be much more accommodating at its higher-priced, table service restaurants.
 This is not because they are trying to squeeze more money out of those with special needs, but the fast pace of the quick-serve restaurants means that special requests are not always honored, though the staff will certainly try.